-Item Uncertainties Effect if Actual Results Differ from Assumptions Property, Plant & Equipment Assets are depreciated over useful lives that are dependent on assumptions about the level of repairs and maintenance that will be incurred in relation to individual assets.
-The current economic climate makes it uncertain that the Council will be able to sustain its current spending on repairs and maintenance, bringing into doubt the useful lives assigned to assets.
-Refer to Note 16.
-If the useful life of assets is reduced, depreciation increases and the carrying amount of the assets falls.
-It is estimated that the annual depreciation charge for buildings would increase by approximately £2m for every year that useful lives had to be reduced.
-Fair Value Measurements Most financial and property assets are now held at Fair Value (see Accounting Policies & Notes 16 & 19 for more information).
-When there is no quoted market value for an asset, the Council applies other valuation methods in accordance with the Code of Practice and the underlying IFRS 13 standard, but these may incorporate elements of judgement around risks and the basis of assumptions.
-It is not possible to quantify the level of variance that may arise if assumptions used differ from actual asset values.
-The Council is confident, however, that the risk of any differences impacting on the level of usable reserves or the overall financial strategy is low.
-Pensions Liability Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
+Item Uncertainties Effect if Actual Results Differ from Assumptions Pensions Liability (Pension liability - £871m) Refer to Note 42.
+Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
 A firm of consulting actuaries is engaged to provide the Local Government Pension Scheme, administered by Leicestershire County Council with expert advice about the assumptions to be applied.
-Refer to Note 43.
 The effects on the net pension liability of changes in individual assumptions can be measured.
-The actuaries have advised that a 0.5% decrease in the Real Discount Rate would mean a 10% increase to the employers liability amounting to approximately £181m.
-A 0.5% increase in the Pension Increase Rate would mean an 9% increase to the employers' liability amounting to £162m.
-A 0.5% increase in the projected rate of salary increased would lead to an increased liability of 1% or £18m.
+The actuaries have advised that a 0.1% decrease in the Real Discount Rate would mean a 2.0% increase to the employers liability amounting to approximately £48m.
+A 0.1% increase in the projected rate of Pension Increase would mean an 1.8% increase to the employers' liability amounting to £43m.
+A 0.1% increase in the projected rate of salary increase would lead to an increased liability of 0.2% or £5m.
+A 1 year increase in life expectancy would mean an increase to the employers' liability of 4% or £98m.